 SJD degrees take between three and five years of full-time study to complete all requirements, which typically include coursework, examinations, presentations, and a dissertation.
 Applying to an SJD degree often requires first earning your LLM, which itself requires first earning a JD degree.

-A Master of Dispute Resolution (MDR) is a graduate degree with coursework that focuses on conflict resolution.
-It takes around two years of full-time study to earn.
+A Master of Dispute Resolution (MDR) is a graduate degree with coursework focusing on conflict resolution.
+It requires around two years of full-time study.

 Build your negotiation, mediation, and arbitration skills for public policy, law, health care, or human resources roles.
 You don't need a law degree to apply for an MDR program at most schools.